ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ClickHouse allows exporting to and importing data from [BSON](https://bsonspec.org/) encoded files.
 This format is used by some DBMSs, e.g. [MongoDB](https://github.com/mongodb/mongo) database.

-To import BSON data we use the [BSONEachRow](https://clickhouse.com/docs/en/interfaces/formats/#bsoneachrow) format.
+To import BSON data, we use the [BSONEachRow](https://clickhouse.com/docs/en/interfaces/formats/#bsoneachrow) format.
 Let’s import data from [this BSON file](assets/data.bson):

 ```sql